Smoothing, scattering, and a conjecture of Fukaya: Introduction

-Along the way of proving Fukaya's conjecture, besides figuring out the precise relation between the semi-flat part $X_{\text{sf}}$ and the maximally degenerate Calabi-Yau log variety $\centerfiber{0}^{\dagger}$, we also find the correct description of the Maurer-Cartan solutions near the singular locus, namely, they should be extendable to the local models prescribed by the log structure (or slab functions), as was hinted by the Gross-Siebert program.
+Along the way of proving Fukaya's conjecture, besides figuring out the precise relation between the semi-flat part $X_{\mathrm{sf}}$ and the maximally degenerate Calabi--Yau log variety $\centerfiber{0}^{\dagger}$, we also find the correct description of the Maurer--Cartan solutions near the singular locus, namely, they should be extendable to the local models prescribed by the log structure (or slab functions), as was hinted by the Gross--Siebert program.
 This is related to a remark by Fukaya \cite[Pt.
 (2) after Conj.
 5.3]{fukaya05}.

 Another important point is that we have established in the global setting an interplay between the differential-geometric properties of the tropical dgBV algebra and the scattering (and other combinatorial) properties of tropical disks, which was speculated by Fukaya as well (\cite[Pt.
 (1) after Conj.
 5.3]{fukaya05}) although he considered holomorphic disks instead of tropical ones.